Bbert88/mission-to-mars/README.md

 ### Mars News

-The script visits the [Red Planet Science Website](https:/redplanetscience.com) and scrapes the most recent headline which will then be featured on the web applications.
+The script visits the [Red Planet Science Website](https:/redplanetscience.com) and scrapes the most recent headline which will then be featured on the web application.

 ### Mars Image